prestonharberts/bib/Bible/isa3.md

 > And those who know incantations.
 ###### 4
 > The LORD says, “I will make youths their officials;
->  “ Malicious young men will rule over them.
+> “Malicious young men will rule over them.
 ###### 5
->  “ The people will treat each other harshly;
+> “The people will treat each other harshly;
->  “ Men will oppose each other;
+> “Men will oppose each other;
->  “ Neighbors will fight.
+> “Neighbors will fight.
->  “ Youths will proudly defy the elderly
+> “Youths will proudly defy the elderly
->  “ And riffraff will challenge those who were once respected.
+> “And riffraff will challenge those who were once respected.
 ###### 6
->  “ Indeed, a man will grab his brother
+> “Indeed, a man will grab his brother
->  “ Right in his father’s house and say,
+> “Right in his father’s house and say,
->  ‘ You own a coat—
+> ‘You own a coat—
->  ‘ You be our leader!
+> ‘You be our leader!
->  ‘ This heap of ruins will be under your control.’
+> ‘This heap of ruins will be under your control.’
 ###### 7
->  “ At that time the brother will shout,
+> “At that time the brother will shout,
->  ‘ I am no doctor,
+> ‘I am no doctor,
->  ‘ I have no food or coat in my house;
+> ‘I have no food or coat in my house;
->  ‘ Don’t make me a leader of the people!’”
+> ‘Don’t make me a leader of the people!’”
 ###### 8
 > Jerusalem certainly stumbles,
 > Judah falls,